Information on accessing victim and witness support services.

 NAPAC (National Association for People Abused in Childhood)

 NAPAC offers support to adult survivors of all types of childhood abuse, including physical, sexual, emotional abuse or neglect.
-NAPAC’s website offers a large range of resources for survivors, as well as those who care for and work with them.
+More information including opening hours can be found on NAPAC’s website which offers a large range of resources for survivors, as well as those who care for and work with them.

 Private and confidential helpline: 0808 801 0331